crossplane/crossplane/docs/quick-start.md

-$ kubectl get mysqlinstance example-mysql-dynamic-claim NAME                          STATUS   CLASS-KIND              CLASS-NAME               RESOURCE-KIND      RESOURCE-NAME                               AGE example-mysql-dynamic-claim            CloudsqlInstanceClass   example-cloudsql-class   CloudsqlInstance   default-example-mysql-dynamic-claim-bwpzd   47s
+$ kubectl get mysqlinstance example-mysql-dynamic-claim NAME                          STATUS   CLASS-KIND              CLASS-NAME               RESOURCE-KIND      RESOURCE-NAME                               AGE example-mysql-dynamic-claim            CloudSQLInstanceClass   example-cloudsql-class   CloudSQLInstance   default-example-mysql-dynamic-claim-bwpzd   47s
 ```

-You just dynamically provisioned a `CloudsqlInstance`!
+You just dynamically provisioned a `CloudSQLInstance`!
 You can find the name of
-your new `CloudsqlInstance` under the `RESOURCE-NAME` column when you run
+your new `CloudSQLInstance` under the `RESOURCE-NAME` column when you run
 `kubectl describe mysqlinstance`.
 Reuse the resource class as many times as you
 like; simply submit more `MySQLInstance` resource claims to create more CloudSQL
 instances.